yashk1/dataengineering-zoomcamp/README.md

 ![overview](image/README/course-overview.png)

 Data Engineering Zoomcamp is designed for individuals interested in diving into the world of data engineering.
-Whether you're a beginner or an experienced professional looking to enhance your skills, this course provides comprehensive coverage of key topics in data engineering, including:
+Whether you're a beginner or an experienced professional looking to enhance your skills, this course covers key topics in data engineering, including:

-Introduction to Data Engineering
+- Introduction to Data Engineering
-**Data Processing and Transformation**
+- **Data Processing and Transformation**
-**Data Storage and Management**
+- **Data Storage and Management**
-Building Data Pipelines
+- Building Data Pipelines
-Big Data Technologies
+- Big Data Technologies
-Data Quality and Governance
+- Data Quality and Governance

 ## Syllabus